Yoga May Help Fight Depression

-With the long, hot school vacation ahead of us, I have found myself considering different summer recipes to keep the kids cool and refreshed.
+With the long, hot school vacation ahead of us, I have found myself considering summer recipe to keep kids cool and refreshed.
 The easy option for most parents is to get a pack of store-bought popsicles and some ice creams to keep in the freezer.

-I don’t mind the kids having one as an occasional treat if we were on a day-out to the beach or an amusement park.
-What I don’t want is them constantly eating all that sugar and those additives every time they play out in the garden.
+I don’t mind the kids having one as an occasional treat if we were on a day out to the beach … Continue Reading

 Berean Builders, a set of science texts for elementary school children by Dr. Jay L. Wile, who is known for his Apologia series for upper grades.
 If you’re a homeschooling parent looking for an exceptional science curriculum for your elementary school age children, the Berean Builders series comes with my highest recommendation.